Deydre/Moonthly/README.md

     - [ ] Responsive design for tablets
     - [ ] Responsive design for mobiles

+- ⚠️ **Some issues to fix**
+    - [ ] Sign-up and login processes using Google Auth conflict with each other when creating documents in Firestore

 - 🚀 **In the future**
     - [ ] Month and anual statictics
     - [ ] Allow users to share their activity statistics